 Out of mankind’s doomed ashes, however, arose a shining new species – one which will never fail to be precise, polite and politically correct.
 It was the birth of Prime Minister Trudeau’s “peoplekind.”

-As can be seen in this video, during a Q&A session held at MacEwan University, Edmonton, Prime Minister Trudeau interrupted a woman who posed a question using the word “mankind.”
+As can be seen in the video below, during a Q&A session held at MacEwan University, Edmonton, Prime Minister Trudeau interrupted a woman who posed a question using the word “mankind.”

-“We like to say ‘peoplekind,’ not necessarily ‘mankind,’ because it’s more inclusive,” Trudeau corrected.
+“We like to say ‘peoplekind,’ not necessarily ‘mankind,’ because it’s more inclusive,” he corrected.

 News of this incident spread like international wildfire.
 Almost immediately, Twitter erupted into a mixed barrage of ridiculing sarcasm, praising support and insistence that this event was neither of great significance nor worthy of so much media attention and energy.

 Although Morrow, as could be seen in his Twitter post above, makes a fair point that Trudeau's one time use of the controversial "peoplekind" pales in comparison to issues such as racism and homophobia, it's also important to realize that this event does, in fact, raise a critical question with regards to contemporary governance.
 How do we define the fine line between political preciseness and absurd accuracy?
 How do we differentiate between what is necessary and what is redundant?

 It’s no secret that conversations about gender inequality and power imbalance have been steadily on the rise, with initiatives such as #TimesUp and #MeToo rocking global social media.
 Countries all around the world have thus been placed under increasing pressure and scrutiny to adopt policies of gender neutrality and equality.
 Canada, for instance, has recently changed a line in its national anthem from “in all thy sons command” to “in all of us command.”